 - Land Use: First Amendment actions, including billboard and advertising law; Right-to-Farm Act matters; rezoning; appellate practice for zoning decisions; special land use, planned development, and variance litigation; and public utilities law.

-- Bankruptcy: Avoidance actions, including fraudulent transfer, preference, and post-petition transfer matters; non-dischargeability litigation; representation of Chapter 7 Trustees; and representation of creditors in Chapter 7 and 11 cases.
+- Bankruptcy, Creditor Rights and Receiverships: Avoidance actions, including fraudulent transfer, preference, and post-petition transfer matters; non-dischargeability litigation; representation of Chapter 7 Trustees; and representation of creditors in Chapter 7 and 11 cases.
+Assists in aspects of receivership proceedings.

 - Real Estate: Purchase agreement disputes; warranty and title insurance claims; quiet title actions; easement and restrictive covenant litigation; adverse possession and nuisance actions.